jkozlowski/CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+In general the pipeline is pretty robust, but it is very slow to compute (definitely not real-time), therefore it would help to reduce the number of windows further.
+Maybe there is a way to search at a larger scale and then focus the search on a specific area once enough matches are found.

+Better smoothing techniques would help stabilize the windows, e.g. once a car is found, trying to predict it's possible positions in the next frame.